 Visit a Ski Mountain

 Well skiing is what Colorado is known for.
 If you are in Colorado for the winter you most certainly should head to the mountain for a ski trip.
 From small resorts with affordable ski lessons to luxury ski resorts with warm chocolate chip cookies as you come down the slopes at the end of the day you are sure to find a ski mountain that your family will love.
 If you don’t ski, it might still be worth a visit to ride the gondola to the top of the mountain.

 Holiday celebrations and tree lights abound starting during Thanksgiving.
 In addition to tree lighting ceremonies, many ski resorts set off colorful fireworks.
-And, other festivities abound.
-Photos with Santa may be available.
+There are also plenty of other festivities such as Christmas markets and caroling.
+Photos with Santa may also be available.

 Europe may be known for their Christmas markets, but Colorado is making an attempt at their own versions.
 Denver Christkindl Market is the largest and best known Christmas market in Colorado.
 Bavarian musicians entertain while baked apples, gingerbread biscuits and spicy mulled wine (gluehwein) delight the taste buds.
 There are several other Christmas markets throughout Colorado also worth visiting.

 A historic train station can be pretty cool all on its own, but add in Santa, holiday lights, carolers and a 40′ Christmas tree and it is sure to be a hit.
 All of this can be found at Denver Union Station starting Thanksgiving weekend.
 Make a weekend of it and stay over at the Crawford Hotel.